ghost202020/meow/README.md

 After running the appropriate script, double-clicking any `.meow` file will open it in your system's default image viewer (Paint, Preview, etc.) while preserving the hidden AI metadata for MEOW-aware applications.

-**Note**: File association is optional - `.meow` files work in any image viewer even without these scripts.
+**Note**: File association is optional - you can always rename `.meow` files to `.png` for instant compatibility with any image viewer.

 ## 🧪 Steganographic Format Specification